adrelanos/aeternity-wiki/Understanding-æternity.md

 æternity is a new type of blockchain that innovates and expands upon existing platforms such as Bitcoin, Ethereum, and Augur.
 Real-world data can interface with smart contracts on æternity through the use of decentralized oracles.
-True scalability (possibility to handle mainstream adoption thorough-puts) and Trustless Turing-complete state channels sets æternity apart from Ethereum.
+True scalability (possibility to handle mainstream adoption thorough-puts) and Trustless Turing-complete state channels set æternity apart from Ethereum.

 ![æternity platform-vision](https://github.com/aeternity/wiki/blob/master/AE101_BlockchainOrganism.png)